Home Overview Spelling Grammar Usage Translate

 Uncountable nouns cannot be counted.

-Ex: rain, advice, beer, philosophy, gas, heat, wood, wheat, dirt.
+Ex: rain, advice, beer, philosophy, gas, heat, wood, heat, dirt.

 Examples of nonountable nouns: